-Digital mammography is offered by UW Health radiology as part of UW Health's full spectrum of Breast Care Services
+Digital mammography is offered by UW Health radiology as part of UW Health's full spectrum of services at the Breast Center

 .
 Digital mammograms offer the latest in high-tech imaging to detect breast cancer.